Mohammad Mosaddak Ali

-Mohammad Mosaddak Ali (born 7 April 1960), also known as Phalu, is a Bangladeshi entrepreneur and a politician who was a former parliamentarian from Bangladesh Nationalist Party (BNP).
+Mohammad Mosaddak Ali (born 7 April 1960), also known as Mosaddak Ali Phalu, is a Bangladeshi entrepreneur and a politician who was a former parliamentarian from Bangladesh Nationalist Party (BNP).
 He served as the political secretary to the Prime Minister of Bangladesh Begum Khaleda Zia between 2001 and 2004.
 He was responsible for building special relations and partnership for development between the government and the private sector that is interested in investing in new and highly potential industrial sectors, and introducing new products and services to local industries, at a time when Bangladesh's economic growth accelerated.
 In 2003, Ali launched Bangladesh's first automation-based private satellite television station NTV.
 He also founded another satellite channel RTV and Bengali daily newspaper Amar Desh.
 He is the founding President of Association of Television Channel Owners (ATCO).

 Early life and education

 Ali was born on 7 April 1960.
 His father Alhaj Abdul Mannan was a businessman and social worker and mother Mrs Ramon Bibi a housewife and they had six children.
 Mosaddak Ali is the youngest one of them.
 He is married to Mahbuba Sultana and the couple has one daughter, Roza Ali.
 He started his school life at Don Junior High School (which was closed down during the war 1971) and he then went to Shahjahanpur Railway Colony High School.
 He had completed his bachelor's degree (with honours) under the University of Dhaka in 1980.